near/docs/docs/tutorials/contracts/crossword/crossword.md

 # Hash the solution, add basic unit tests

-In the previous section, we stored the crossword solution as plain text as a `String` type on the smart contract.
+In the previous section, we stored the crossword solution as plain text using a `String` type on the smart contract.
 If we're trying to hide the solution from the users, this isn't a great approach as it'll be public to anyone looking at the state.
-Let's instead hash our crossword solution and store that instead.
+Let's instead hash our crossword solution and store that.
 There are different ways to hash data, but let's use `sha256` which is one of the hashing algorithms available in [the Rust SDK](https://docs.rs/near-sdk/latest/near_sdk/env/fn.sha256.html).

 :::info Remind me about hashing
 Without getting into much detail, hashing is a "one-way" function that will output a result from a given input.
 If you have input (in our case, the crossword puzzle solution) you can get a hash, but if you have a hash you cannot get the input.
 This basic idea is foundational to information theory and security.